Lake Merritt is the heart of Oakland. We are petitioning for a continuous, 2-way protected cycletrack all the way around the lake.

 IN THE WORKS

-A 2-way protected cycletrack along the lake side between E 18th St and El Embarcadero is in the works, with construction to start in 2024: https://www.oaklandca.gov/projects/lakeshore-avenue-separated-bike-lanes-project
+A 2-way protected cycletrack along the lake side between E 18th St and El Embarcadero started construction in July 2025, for completion in 2026: https://www.oaklandca.gov/projects/lakeshore-avenue-separated-bike-lanes-project

 It will extend the existing cycletrack and add a protected intersection at Harrison/Grand.